Takzuin/PythonToExe/README.md

-Steps to use the library:
+To convert your Python code into an executable file (.exe), you can use the PyInstaller tool.
+Here are the steps to do it:

-Install dependencies: Make sure you have tkinterdnd2 and pyinstaller installed.
-You can install them with:
+Install PyInstaller:

-pip install tkinterdnd2 pyinstaller
+Open your terminal or command line and run: pip install pyinstaller

-Create the executable file: Navigate to the directory where your Python file is located and run:
+Create the executable file:

-pyinstaller --onefile --windowed your_file.py
+Navigate to the directory where your Python file is located and run: pyinstaller --onefile --windowed your_file.py

 --onefile creates a single executable file.